mikhmha/MPGame/README.md

 some more context for the game:
 - it was/is going to be a stealth/heist multiplayer game
 - the player in the browser would basically play the role of a dungeon master - they have a birds eye view of the level and can deploy/schedule resources to locate and impede the other players progress
-- other player (UE4 client) is basically playing a 3D real-time game where they have to succesfully navigate through a level while evading the watchful gaze of the dungeon master
+- other player (UE4 client) is basically playing a 3D real-time game where they have to succesfully navigate through a level while evading the dungeon master. the dungeon master does not have any information on the players position by default
-- the dungeon master wouldn't always have a visual on the other players location. they can utilize resources to reveal the player location for short periods of time. resources could be stuff like dropping radar in a small region for a period of time, or a full map scan. resources could be on cool downs or limited to X uses per round.
+-  dungeon master would have abilities at their disposal to reveal the player location for short periods of time. abilities would include stuff like placing radars/motion sensors, full map scans for X seconds, and the ability to deploy ai patrols in areas of the map (would spawn ai in the game client). abilities would have cooldowns/limited uses
-- the game would be built around latency and asynchronous networking
+- the game would try to incorporate latency as a mechanic
+- game runs on top of UE4 dedicated server framework. dedicated server has authoratative role and prevents client-side exploits.

 # Why make one player play through browser?